TABLE OF CONTENTS

-In the case of maintenance for incapacitated adults, proceedings may be brought by their legal representatives.
+In the case of maintenance due to incapacitated adults, proceedings may be brought by their legal representatives.

-Other than in these cases of incapacity, maintenance proceedings for adults or emancipated children must be brought by the adults or emancipated children themselves, by a legal representative appointed by them or by an attorney to whom they have conferred power of attorney to bring the proceedings.
+Aside from these cases of incapacity, maintenance proceedings for adults or emancipated children must be brought by them, by a legal representative appointed by them or by an attorney to whom they have conferred power of attorney to bring the proceedings.

 5 If I plan to bring the case to court, how do I know which court has jurisdiction?

-If the residence of the child is unknown, the court competent for the place of residence of the holders of paternal responsibility has jurisdiction.
+If the residence of the child is unknown, the court competent for the place of residence of the holders of parental responsibility has jurisdiction.